 - Damages to certain areas of the brain

 These are just a few negative consequences as a result of teens drinking alcohol and they can have lasting effects on their lives and the lives of their parents.
+Alcohol and diabetes also have a proven connection.
 Luckily, there are numerous signs of progress made on how to stop underage drinking and a plethora of parents collectively engage in educating kids and focusing their attention on less destructive behaviors such as sports, music, etc.

 Important Underage Drinking Statistics That Should Raise Red Flags

 - Up to 40% of kids younger than 15 years who start drinking at this fragile age might become alcoholics at some point in the future